Rohit-Satyam/DEXSeq_protocol/Workflow.md

 Always try to retain the BAM file.

 4. **Differential Exon Usage Analysis:**
-Use Rstudio to run this script
+Use Rstudio to run this script.
+Bear in mind that this is Differential exon usage not differential exon expression.
+They are two different thing.
+Difference between the exon expression and exon usgae can be understood from [here](https://support.bioconductor.org/p/64007/) and [here](https://www.biostars.org/p/126119/)

 For design formula: [example 1](https://support.bioconductor.org/p/59532/),  [example 2](https://support.bioconductor.org/p/109853/)
 ```r